 “We were finding that the Achilles heel for many bar owners were landlords who, at the time, may not have been as sympathetic enough to their tenants’ needs and perhaps were not fully understanding that many of their tenants were on the verge of bankruptcy, which ends up being a lose-lose situation for both landlord and tenant,” Hayward said.

-“While discounts of 50 percent were very reasonable considering the landlords’ needs, but we felt that, by increasing our rents by two-thirds, we could get a few more tenants over the line and it seems to have worked,”
+“While discounts of 50 percent were very reasonable considering the landlords’ needs, but we felt that, by decreasing our rents by two-thirds, we could get a few more tenants over the line and it seems to have worked,”

-For those who rent reductions weren’t enough, Panthera supplied soft loans.
+For those where rent reductions weren’t enough, Panthera supplied soft loans.
 He called it “life support money”, but the life support was for more than just the venue, it was for Bangkok’s entertainment and hospitality sectors as a whole.